Contentrain/contentrain-docs/content/en/collections.md

 </alert>

-- You can choose a permissions for this collection.
+- You can choose permissions for this collection.
-- You can add unlimited languages variables for i18n.
+- You can add unlimited language variables for i18n.

 ![New Collections](/images/new-collection.png)

 ## Edit collection fields

-To edit a collection fields, go to **Collections** and click to collection detail button.
+To edit collection fields, go to **Collections** and click to collection detail button.

 ![Edit Collections](/images/edit-collection.png)

+Get more details about **Field Components and Types** [here](/creating-new-project#collections).